 Parallel beam width b |

-dependent on mirror length, geometry and X-ray wavelength |
+dependent on mirror length, geometry and X-ray wavelength, typical values: |

-typical focal length |
+Typical focal length |

 Focusing X-ray Optics

-These optical devices convert a divergent incoming beam into a focusing one.
-To obtain high efficiency, the d-spacing of the lattice has to be changed from the front end to the rear end of the optics.
+Focusing X-ray optics convert a divergent incoming beam into a focusing one.
+Having an elliptical figure of curvature the d-spacing of the multilayer coating has to be changed from the front end to the rear end of the optics.
+The primary and secondary foci of the mirror are located in the two focal points of the ellipse which typically coincide with the X-ray source point and the sample or detector position.

 Spectral lines |

-Cr, Co, Cu, Ga, Mo, Ag |
+Cr, Co, Cu, Ga, Mo, Rh, Ag, In, W |

 Mean Reflectivity |